carpentries-incubator/geospatial-python/_episodes/20-crop-raster-data.md

 {: .challenge}

 > ## Exercise: Select the raster data within crop fields
-> Can you select out all the crop fields from the raster data, using the `.shp` file in `data/crop_fields`?
-And also visualize your results.
+> Let's select out all the crop fields from the raster data, using the `.shp` file in `data/crop_fields` and visualize the results.
 >
 > > ## Solution
 > >